1850 Atlantic hurricane season: Mid-July

+Hurricane Two

 The first documented hurricane in 1850 originated in the Caribbean Sea, where it wrecked dozens of ships along the Windward Islands on July 11 and 12.
 On July 18, the storm struck North Carolina from the south as a hurricane of at least Category 1 intensity (on the modern-day Saffir–Simpson hurricane wind scale) and proceeded northward.
 Although the exact point of landfall is unknown, the system is believed to have moved ashore south of Cape Hatteras.
 Ships just off the state's coast battled three days of hurricane conditions from July 15 to July 18.
 Onshore, "great damage" occurred from Wilmington to Elizabeth City.